-Mindtree partners with Knauf to drive its IT Transformation Initiatives | Business
+Mindtree Partners with Knauf to Drive its IT Transformation Initiatives | Business

-Warren (New Jersey) [USA]/Bangalore (Karnataka) [India], March 22 (ANI/PRNewswire): Mindtree, a leading digital transformation and technology services company, today announced a multi-year engagement with Knauf, a global manufacturer of building materials and construction systems.
+WARREN, N.J. and BANGALORE, India, March 22, 2021 /PRNewswire/ -- Mindtree, a leading digital transformation and technology services company, today announced a multi-year engagement with Knauf, a global manufacturer of building materials and construction systems.
 As Knauf's preferred supplier, Mindtree will help accelerate the company's IT transformation, building a future-ready technology core, driving innovation, reducing time to market, and improving operating efficiency.

 Knauf, known for providing customers with the highest quality products, delivers compatible system solutions for construction that live up to the strictest demands in innovation, energy efficiency, cost-effectiveness, performance, and design quality.
 As a result of growth, as well as changing customer expectations, Knauf is transforming its enterprise architecture, amongst others by adopting new technologies, to better support business growth.